Foreign property: blocked assets

 The taxpayer is expected to discharge the debt as soon as any money is remitted to the UK.
 The concession does not apply to lifetime transfers.

-To obtain the concession the taxpayer must provide an undertaking on form Val 159.
-The undertaking confirms that they intend to use their best endeavours to have the value of the blocked assets remitted to the UK.
+To obtain the concession the taxpayer must provide a written undertaking.
+The undertaking must confirm that they intend to use their best endeavours to have the value of the blocked assets remitted to the UK.

-While the enquiry remains open the caseworker is responsible for making sure the Val 159 has been completed and is still valid.
+While the enquiry remains open the caseworker is responsible for making sure the undertaking has been submitted and is still valid.

 If the enquiry is settled but the debt is still unpaid the case must be sent to Debt Management & Banking with a suitable memo attached.
 Debt Management & Banking will then monitor the taxpayer’s compliance with their undertaking to pay all tax due.